ifrit98/storage-subnet/README.md

 > Note: Challenge data lives by default for 5000 blocks in the validator index.
 This means after 7 days the data is removed and is no longer queried by the validator.
 This allows miners to recover who have lost challenge data

 ### Running the API

+Running an API node at `neurons.api.py` allows you to create an entry node into the FileTao network for storing data.
+This can be connected to a back-end service, or used similarly to an IPFS node as an entrypoint for public use.

+It is important to run an API to improve decentralization of the network and allow for a greater surface area of queryable nodes for end users.

-Similar to running a validator, however this exposes two axon endpoints to `store` and `retrieve` data using your registered hotkey on SN21.
-You can gate access however you choose using the blacklist functions for each endpoint, and as a default all hotkeys are blacklisted except explicitly whitelisted ones in the `storage/validator/config.py` file.
+This is similar to running a validator, however this exposes two axon endpoints to `store` and `retrieve` data using your registered validator hotkey on SN21.
+Miners cannot run an API node.
+You may gate access however you choose using the blacklist functions for each endpoint, and as a default all hotkeys are blacklisted except explicitly whitelisted ones in the `storage/validator/config.py` file.
+It is also possible to whitelist all hotkeys and allow data to be stored from any bittensor wallet, regardless of registration status by using the `--api.open_access` flag.

 It is **strongly** encouraged to carefully consider your use case and how you will expose this endpoint.

 ```bash
 python neurons/api.py --wallet.name <NAME> --wallet.hotkey <HOTKEY>
 ```
+> Note: this *must* be the same validator wallet used for running your validator.
+Miners cannot run an API node.

 #### Options